 On the west side, you can access the hill from the Promenade via (a ton of) stairs that start just to the left of Hotel Suisse.
 From the Port area on the east side, you can access it by a maze of short ramps and staircases.

 We’ve accessed it using both sides and I think both are interesting enough to recommend that you go up one way and come down another.
-Our favorite route is to go up the stairs from the Promenade and down into the port side – more on that soon!
+Our favorite route is to go up the stairs from the Promenade and down into the port side – more on that in the next section!